weskified/weskers-minecraft-optimization/README.md

 ## Server Optimizations
 This is currently unavailable for now, as I don't own a server lol.
 But im kind of guessing that maybe using G1GC and GraalVM would be cool to use especially on a modded environment??
 I dont think servers should even use ZGC even.

+future note to me to actually get into working on this because i have a lot of ideas on what to do now but just make sure its done properly also separate the minecraft mods section into somewhere else so it can be used for server and client as a reference to what people can use for both